Megadolodus: History

-New remains of Megadolodus were only uncovered during the 1980s from the Honda Group, in the Magdalena River Valley of Colombia, including parts of the legs, mandibles, teeths, vertebrae, pelvis and ribs, permitting a better understanding of the general anatomy of the animal, and allowing to compare it with litopterns, resulting in its reclassification as an unusual Proterotheriidae.
-The discovery of a similar proterotheriid, Bounodus enigmaticus from Venezuela, confirmed that they belonged to a lineage of specialized litopterns from northern South America, classified in its own subfamily, the Megadolodinae.
+New remains of Megadolodus were only uncovered during the 1980s from the Honda Group, in the Magdalena River Valley of Colombia, including parts of the legs, mandibles, teeth, vertebrae, pelvis, and ribs, permitting a better understanding of the general anatomy of the animal, and allowing to compare it with litopterns, resulting in its reclassification as an unusual member of the family Proterotheriidae.
+The discovery of a similar proterotheriid, Bounodus enigmaticus from Venezuela, confirmed that they belonged to a lineage of specialised litopterns from northern South America, classified in its own subfamily, the Megadolodinae.
+In 2024, a partial mandible and teeth of Megadolodus were discovered from the Ipururo Formation, located in the Peruvian Amazon.

 Description

 Megadolodus was a member of the Proterotheriidae, a family of small and medium-sized litopterns who produced in a few derived genera forms loosely evoking horses, such as the well known genera Thoatherium and Diadiaphorus.
 Megadolodus molariformis, the only known species from its genus, was itself characterized by its shorter and stronger limbs, its large tusk-like canines which sharpened each other, and a large hypocone on the third molar.
 The genus had only 10 to 11 thoracic vertebrae, and 5 lumbar vertebrae.
+Its bunodont molars were very similar in morphology to those of suids.

 Like some perissodactyls such as tapirs, Megadolodus had three toes on each limb, with the axis on the third toe, while the second and fourth toe were smaller and located in each side of the leg, without touching the ground.
 Weight estimates based on the comparison of its limbs with those of extant mammals suggest a weight between 30 and 200 kg, probably more precisely between 65 and 80 kg.

+Palaeoecology

-The fact that its body was not as slender than other proterotheriids, along with its canines and its bunodont molars similar to modern-day peccaries suggest that it was an animal similar in habits to modern Suidae, living in forested environments such as La Venta, and eating roots and fruits.
+The fact that its body was not as slender than other proterotheriids, along with the fact that its canines and its bunodont molars are similar to those found in modern-day peccaries suggest that it was an animal similar in habits to modern members of Suidae, living in forested environments such as La Venta and eating roots and fruits.
+Dental mesowear analysis suggests, however, that M. molariformis had a significantly more abrasive diet than most suids; the closest dietary analogue of this megadolodine was the present-day babirusa.